Revealing the Local Cosmic Web from Galaxies by Deep Learning: Introduction

 In this article, we shall present a novel method of unveiling the Cosmic Web in the local Universe.
-As dark matters are dark, of course, we cannot observe them directly from the telescope.
-The only guaranteed way of searching for the dark matters is the same method for their discovery, through their gravitational influence on visible objects.
-On the inter-galactic scales, it is dark matter that dominates the gravitational interaction and determines the cosmic velocity flow.
-We can, therefore, infer the distribution of dark matters by carefully studying the distribution and motion of galaxies.
+As dark matter is dark, of course, we cannot observe them directly from the telescope.
+The only guaranteed way of searching for the dark matter is the same method for their discovery, through their gravitational influence on visible objects.
+On the inter-galactic scales, \tcg{dark matter} dominates the gravitational interaction and determines the cosmic velocity flow.
+We can, therefore, infer the distribution of dark matter by carefully studying the distribution and motion of galaxies.
 Taking the observed distribution of galaxies and their peculiar velocity flow, in what follows, we shall decipher the dark matter distribution, or Cosmic Web, within local $\sim 20\Mpch$.

 When reconstructing the local dark-matter distribution directly from observed galaxy distributions, we face the following challenges.
 First, the local galaxy distribution at the low Galactic latitudes is hidden behind the intense radiation from the Galactic disk and contaminated by the interstellar gas and dust, which makes it hard to obtain the complete map of the galaxy distribution.
 Second, even if we had the complete map of galaxies, they are biased tracers of the large-scale structure; that is, the distribution of galaxies does not necessarily reflect the distribution of dark matter.

 Previous attempts \citep{gottloeber2010,libeskind2010,carrick2015,lavaux2016,carlesi2016} of making the local dark-matter map, therefore, have relied on the cosmological simulations constrained by the smoothed density field at high-Galactic latitudes. \tcg{Typically, a smoothing scale of a few Mpc is employed when matching the simulation output to the observation.} However, this observational constraint for the fully evolved galaxy distribution is non-trivial to implement because the simulation needs the density distribution at the initial time. \tcg{Alternatively, the \emph{Bayesian Origin Reconstruction from Galaxies} \citep[BORG; see, e.g.,][]{jasche2013,jasche2015} approach uses the multiple Gaussian processes to draw the probability distribution of the initial density perturbation from a given galaxy distribution.
 As based on the dark-matter density field evolution by second-order Lagrangian perturbation theory (2LPT) and linear galaxy bias model, the method is also limited to, again, the scale larger than a few Mpc where the 2LPT and linear bias models are accurate.}